-- 1. the sector's share of renewable energy sources, - 2. the energy efficiency of the sector, and - 3. the carbon efficiency of the sector.
+- 1. the sector's share of renewable energy sources, - 2. the energy efficiency of the sector, and - 3. the carbon efficiency of the sector7.

-The indices are calculated for 19 EU Member States (EU-19) for which data on all indicators are available for the period 1995 to 2008.
+The indices are calculated for 19 EU Member States (EU-19) for which data on all indicators are available for the period 1995 to 20088.
 All variables are standardised as indices with the basis EU-19 in 1995 = 100.
-The variable "share of renewable energy sources" (RES) is defined as a 100% share of RES minus the sectors' actual share of renewable energy sources in a certain year.
+The variable "share of renewable energy sources" (RES) is defined as a 100% share of RES minus the sectors' actual share of renewable energy sources in a certain year?
 For electricity and heat supply, the calculation of the share of renewables is based on transformation input, while for the other sectors it is based on final energy consumption.
-For the graphical representation of the indicator represents an improvement just as an increase of the other indicators.
+For the graphical representation of the indices the share of renewables is furthermore multiplied by -1 so that an increase of the indicator represents an improvement just as an increase of the other indicators.
 The variable "energy efficiency" (EE) is defined as transformation efficiency for sector electricity and heat supply, i.e. transformation output per transformation input, and as energy service per final energy consumption for the other sectors.
 The variable "carbon efficiency" (CC) is defined as the amount of final energy consumption (and - for electricity and heat supply - transformation output respectively) per unit of CO2 emitted.